-Thanks to Zum (like an Uber for kids) for sponsoring 510Families.com this week.
-Zum was born out of a working mom’s firsthand experience managing two active kids and a busy Silicon Valley career.
+Thanks to Zūm for sponsoring 510families.com this week.
+Zūm was born out of a working mom’s firsthand experience managing two active kids and a busy Silicon Valley career.

 I flipping love the idea of a service that eases my actual pain points from having three busy children, two employed parents, and one tired minivan.
-Zum offers several combinations allowing me to bake in waiting time so the driver always beats the camp bus to the bus stop.
-For example, the Zumer could pick up one child, bring him somewhere, wait 15 minutes for other child to get out, and bring them both home.
-The Zum app also allows me to “add services” to a ride such as a few minutes of bridge childcare or feeding my hungry kids a snack.
+Zūm allows me to bake in waiting time so the driver always beats the camp bus to the bus stop.
+For example, the Zūmer (as they’re called) could pick up one child, bring him somewhere, wait 15 minutes for other child to get out, and bring them both home.
+The Zūm app also allows me to “add services” to a ride such as a few minutes of bridge childcare or feeding my hungry kids a snack.

-I appreciate the little extras that go beyond adult ride services like that the driver was able to sign my children in or out of their childcare situation; the kids did not need to have their own phones; Zum texted me and my husband at all steps along the way; I could follow the ride in real-time on a map.
+I appreciate the little extras that go beyond adult ride services like that the driver was able to sign my children in or out of their childcare situation; the kids did not need to have their own phones; Zūm texted me and my husband at all steps along the way; I could follow the ride in real-time on a map.
 Carpools can also be arranged.

-My children took Zum for a test ride the other week, and it was our first time trying out one of these services.
+My children took Zūm for a test ride recently, and it was our first time trying out one of these services.
 Eek.
 I came away with the conclusion that there are three main partners in the kid rideshare exchange:

 - Qualified driver.
-All drivers for Zum, or Zumers, are all fingerprinted, Trustline-certified, DMV-checked, interviewed, with vehicles inspected.
+All drivers for Zūm are all fingerprinted, Trustline-certified, DMV-checked, interviewed, with vehicles inspected.

 - Opinionated child.
 The kid needs to be on board with the ride for everyone to be happy.
-It helped my sons to have each other and that I showed them a photo in the morning of who to expect.
+It helped my sons to have each other — yay! — and that I showed them a photo in the morning of who to expect.

 - Satisfied parent.
 I need to feel like my kids are safely getting from Point A to Point B or on multi-hop trips.
-Notifications along the way help a lot!
+Notifications and live tracking along the way help a lot!

-Zum is the only service that is serving all 6 counties of the Bay Area, and has the highest number of drivers and families enrolled and giving or taking rides.
-No other service can claim having completed over 50,000 rides in the Bay Area and partnership with premium schools and activity centers like Zum.
-Zum is the only service that provides upfront visibility of price to the parents and charges them based on it.
+Zūm is the only service that is serving all 6 counties of the Bay Area, and has the highest number of drivers and families enrolled and giving or taking rides.
+No other service can claim having driven over 2 million miles in the Bay Area and partnership with premium schools and activity centers like Zūm.
+Zūm is the only service that provides upfront visibility of price to the parents and charges them based on it.
 Carpools start at $8 and families can easily create their own carpools with friends of their kids from the App.

 Pricing model: Rides start at $16 and additional care can be added on at the rate of $6 per quarter hour.

-Thanks again to Zum for sponsoring today’s post.
+Thanks again to Zūm for sponsoring today’s post.
 As far as we know, we were stealthy in our tests of their service, but these screen shots were provided after the fact.
 Thank you also to Zūm for helping me figure out how to make the ū thingie.